The Pirates of Dark Water: Video games

 Pirates of Dark Water video games were released for the Super NES and Sega Genesis platforms, both published by Sunsoft.
 The Super NES version is a side-scrolling beat 'em up, co-developed by Japanese and American staff members, where players can choose to play as Ren, Tula or Ioz and proceed to fight Bloth's gang.
 Up to two players can play simultaneously.
 Each character has a life-draining Desperation Attack (spinning kick for Ren, ecomancer energy for Tula, and spinning punch for Ioz) and the ability to block – something not common in games of this genre.
-The Genesis version, developed by Team Iguana (later known as Acclaim Studios Austin), is a side scrolling platform game with role-playing elements.
+The Genesis version, developed by Iguana Entertainment, is a side scrolling platform game with role-playing elements.
 A Pirates of Dark Water role-playing game was released in 1994 but had a limited production run.

-Niddler was parodied in 1993's Might and Magic V: Darkside of Xeen, as Nibbler the Monkeydog, who loved Monga Melons.

 Cartoon Network interstitials

 The show was parodied in one of a series of early interstitials on Cartoon Network.
 These commercials featured a "viewer's" question and Cartoon Network's comical take on the "answer".
 In Pirates' case, it was on the "unaired episodes".
-Cartoon Network claimed to have the episodes on tape and promised to air them, instead showing footage of a kitten lapping milk, suggesting that someone taped over the only copy of what would have been the nonexistent episodes.
+Cartoon Network claimed to have the episodes on tape and promised to air them, instead showing footage of a cat lapping milk, suggesting that someone taped over the only copy of what would have been the nonexistent episodes.